-Finally, the study was broadly inspired by participatory approaches to research with children and youth (e.g., Cammarota & Fine, 2008).
 As I began to consider conducting research with transfronterizo students, I shared the idea with my undergraduate education classes.
 Based on the generally enthusiastic response, I invited any interested students to collaborate on the project.
 Two education students, [name] and [name], joined me as undergraduate co-researchers and subsequently assisted in developing the research agenda, writing the project narrative for the Institutional Review Board, creating consent documents and data collection instruments and translating them into Spanish, recruiting potential participants, and even conducting a few interviews.
 Both undergraduate co-researchers were themselves transfronterizo students: at the time of the study, [name] was living in Matamoros and crossing the border to attend classes at UTB, and [name] had moved to the U.S. after high school in order to study at the university.
-The study is thus the outcome of collaboration between insider student researchers and an outsider teacher-researcher with a long-term interest in, and commitment to, the area and student population in question2.
+The study thus represents a collaboration between insider student researchers and an insider-outsider teacher-researcher with long experience with the area and student population in question2.

-We decided to conduct an online survey to get a general sense of mobility in the transfronterizo student population and then to conduct in-depth ethnographic interviews with a smaller sample of focus participants selected from the survey respondents.
+We decided to conduct an online survey to get a general sense of mobility in the transfronterizo student population and then to conduct in-depth interviews with a smaller sample of focus participants selected from the survey respondents.
 We took a network or snowball sampling approach to participant recruitment (Schensul, Schensul & LeCompte, 1999, p.
 269).
 Specifically, we used a reputational strategy (Schensul, Schensul & LeCompte, 1999, p.
-240): the undergraduate researchers, as community experts, suggested information-rich cases from their own social networks of transfronterizo peers and also identified university classes with large numbers of transfronterizo students (including biology, engineering, English, curriculum and instruction, and bilingual education classes), to which they presented the project.
+240); the undergraduate researchers, as community experts, suggested information-rich cases from their own social networks of transfronterizo peers and also identified university classes with large numbers of transfronterizo students (including biology, engineering, English, curriculum and instruction, and bilingual education classes), to which they presented the project.
 The undergraduates also met with UTB’s Office of Global Engagement, which served international students, in order to distribute the call more widely.
 Finally, as the teacher-researcher, I recruited potential participants from former students in my undergraduate and graduate education courses.
 Many of the students who chose to participate were students with whom I had already discussed issues of cross-border mobility in class or in personal conversations.
 (Details on participants are provided in the following section).

-The research team collaborated to develop an online survey that participants would be able to complete in fifteen to twenty minutes, including questions about students’ frequency of crossing, reasons for crossing, experiences while crossing, and the benefits and disadvantages of being a transfronterizo college student, as well as demographic information.
-Content validity was ensured with assistance from a methodologist in the College of Education and the survey was field-tested by the research team before it was made available to the research participants.
+The research team collaborated to develop an online survey that participants would be able to complete in fifteen to twenty minutes, including questions about students’ frequency of crossing, reasons for crossing, experiences while crossing, and the benefits and disadvantages of being a transfronterizo college student, as well as demographic information (see Appendix B).
+Content validity was ensured with assistance from a methodologist in the College of Education and the research team piloted the survey before it was made available to the participants.
 Survey respondents were compensated for their participation by being entered in a raffle for gift cards to a local department store.